sweirich/rebound/README.md

 1. *Correctness*: This library uses Dependent Haskell to statically track the scopes of bound variables.
-Because variables are represented by de Bruijn indices, scopes are represented as natural number indices to datatypes.
+Because variables are represented by de Bruijn indices, scopes are represented by natural numbers, bounding the indices that can be used.
+If the scope is 0, then the term must be closed.
-    (TODO: replace axioms about natural numbers with type checker nat plugin?)

-2. *Convenience*: The library is based on a type-directed approach to binding, where AST terms can indicate binding structure through the use of types defined here.
+2. *Convenience*: The library is based on a type-directed approach to binding, where AST terms can indicate binding structure through the use of types defined in this library.
-    As a result the interface provides a clean, uniform, and automatic interface to common operations such as substitution, alpha-equality, and scope change.
+    As a result the library provides a clean, uniform, and automatic interface to common operations such as substitution, alpha-equality, and scope change.
     (TODO: Use datatype generic programming to automate type class instances).

 3. *Efficiency*: Behind the scenes, the library uses explicit substitutions (environments) to delay the execution of operations such as shifting and substitution.
-However, these environments are accessible to library users who would like fine control over their data structures.
+However, these environments are accessible to library users who would like fine control over when these operations.
     (TODO: improve efficiency by changing the representation of environments and natural numbers.)

-3. *Accessibility*: This library comes with many tutorials and examples demonstrating how to use it effectively.
+3. *Accessibility*: This library comes with tutorials and examples demonstrating how to use it effectively.
 Many of these tutorials are also examples of programming with Dependent Haskell.